yugr/rust-slides/materials/materials.md

 - Is Rust leaving performance on the table by eliminating exceptions? https://www.reddit.com/r/rust/comments/k5wk7r/is_rust_leaving_performance_on_the_table_by/
   * Status: backlog
 - How to Panic in Rust: https://www.ralfj.de/blog/2019/11/25/how-to-panic-in-rust.html
+  * Status: backlog
+- Сompiler can't remove panic locations if they are not used in panic handler: https://github.com/rust-lang/rust/issues/129330
+  * Status: backlog
+  * This gives some info on `panic_immediate_abort`

 # Unsafe